bobbingwide/oik-themes/readme.txt

 only those users with API keys will be able to upgrade.

 = Is there another way? =
-Yes, classify the theme as "Other"
+Yes, classify the theme as "Bespoke"
 This won't create a download button but the theme will be accessible if the user knows the theme name.

 == Screenshots ==